MUCodeAcademy/MidlandCode-C15/Module 2 - Into to JavaScript/Week 4/Day 2 - Tuesday/Classwork/Project.md

   - An area for your cards face up in front of you
   - An area for the computer's cards opposite the player's
 - Using javascript, create a deck of cards, shuffle them and then begin dealing from the top starting with the computer.
-- If the computer or user are dealt 21 with their first two cards (and Ace and a Face Card), end the game with the appropriate player winning.
+- If the computer or user are dealt 21 with their first two cards (an Ace and a Face Card), end the game with the appropriate player winning.
 - Allow for the player to select one of the following options:
   - No new cards - The player doesn't want any more cards
   - New Card - The player is then dealt the top card. if this brings them over 21 they lose immediately